Debugging Stream Applications

 Data Loss

-Sources, processors and sinks communicate via Binder
+Sources, processors and sinks communicate through Binder

-'s over the chosen middleware.
+instances over the chosen middleware.

-Configuration includes credentials, queue/topic names, hosts, etc.
+Configuration includes credentials, queue and topic names, hosts, and other details.

 By default, if no binder dependency is included in the project's classpath, the TestBinder